-Marked media Has black lines, black marks, notches, or holes to define the print length for each printed item.
-Label media Uses the sensor to look through the media backing (liner) to see the beginning and end of labels on the roll.
+Marked media Includes black lines, black marks, notches, or holes to define the print length for each printed item.
+Label media Uses the sensor to look through the media backing (liner) to detect the beginning and end of labels on the roll.

-The printer uses two sensing methods to accommodate the range of media that it supports:
+The printer uses two sensing methods to accommodate the range of media it supports:

 Center area transmissive sensing For continuous media and gap/web label media.
-Half-width movable (reflective) sensing To sense print format (length) using the black marks, black lines, notches, or holes present on the media.
+Half-width movable (reflective) sensing Used to determine print format (length) using the black marks, black lines, notches, or holes present on the media.